Researching Cellular & Wi-Fi Before You Arrive

 Yep, we wrote an app for that!

-Coverage? (available for iOS and Android) allows you to overlay regional or city-level resolution versions of the carriers’ maps so you can create a personalized coverage map for the carriers you travel with and the minimum coverage type (LTE, 4G, 3G, 2G, roaming) you seek.
+Coverage? (available for iOS and Android) allows you to overlay regional or city-level resolution versions of the carriers’ maps so you can create a personalized coverage map for the carriers you travel with, and the minimum coverage type (mmWave, 5G Nationwide, LTE, 3G, roaming) you seek.

-The maps are stored on device after downloading the app, so you don’t need to have coverage to find out which direction to head when you can’t find a signal.
+The maps are stored on device after downloading the app, so you don’t need to be online to find out which direction to head when you're looking for a signal.

-It’s also useful for planning your next stop to look ahead as to if your carriers claim to have you covered.
+It’s also useful for planning your next stop - you can look ahead to see if your carriers will have service in the areas you're planning to travel to.

-Learn more about Coverage? - or download it from your app store:
+Learn more about Coverage? in our Gear Center - or download it from your app store:

 Crowdsourced Coverage Maps

-There are resources out there that aggregate crowdsourced signal and speed reports and create a coverage map based on what other cellular customers are actually seeing in certain locations.
+There are resources out there that aggregate crowdsourced cellular signal and speed reports.

 If you're interested in fleshing out if where you're planning to be will have signal - and what towers are nearby, crowdsourced tools add depth to your intel.